EhWhoAmI/Monster-Quest/README.md

 ### Splash Screen Image
 ![Splash screen Image](https://raw.githubusercontent.com/EhWhoAmI/Monster-Quest/master/src/Zyun/Lam/Game/MonsterQuest/resources/Monster%20Quest%20Splash%20Screen%206.png)

+### Classes

+Not much has been done about character classes.
+The concepts have come out though,

+ - Swordsman/Swordswoman - They carry swords, and deal great damage over places.
+They are fast, and have good armour

+ - Warrior - Big, strong, they are powerful.
+They have high damage, and bash everyhing in their paths.
+But, they have ZERO armour
+ - Wizard/Witch - These guys do magic, and their spells are feared from around the land.
+They have improved effect dealing, and medium range.
+ - Archer - They pick off enemies from afar.
+They have the best range, and can fire fire arrows, and poison arrows.
+They have higher speed, but lower armour and health.
 ### Notes
-  - We use the xom.nu library for XML parsing.
+  - We use the xom library for XML parsing.
 The website can be found [here](http://xom.nu)
   - This game is still in development
+  - We are coming up with the images for the classes!